ACRRM/curriculum-docusaurus/docs/fellowship-assessment/introduction.md

 ### Venues and Invigilators

-All candidates should refer to the relevant [Assessment Venue Requirements](https://www.acrrm.org.au/resources/assessment/handbooks-guides) when choosing an assessment and invigilator.
+All candidates should refer to the relevant [Assessment Venue Requirements](https://www.acrrm.org.au/resources/assessment/handbooks-guides) when choosing a venue and invigilator.
 A candidate should seek a venue and invigilator as soon as they have enrolled for an assessment.

 ##### *Venue*